Gabe Perreault

-Gabriel Perreault (born May 7, 2005) is a Canadian-born American professional ice hockey player for the Hartford Wolf Pack of the AHL as a prospect to the New York Rangers of the National Hockey League (NHL).
+Gabriel Perreault (born May 7, 2005) is a Canadian-American professional ice hockey player who is a right winger for the New York Rangers of the National Hockey League (NHL).
 He was drafted 23rd overall by the Rangers in the 2023 NHL entry draft.
 He played college ice hockey at Boston College.

 Playing career

 Junior

 In Perreault's first year in the national program, he recorded 18 goals and 32 assists in 51 games with the under-17 team.
-In his draft-eligible year, he was a winger on a line with Will Smith and Ryan Leonard and recorded 53 goals and 79 assists for 132 points, the most points in a single season by any player in the history of the USNTDP.
+In his draft-eligible year, he was a winger on a line with Will Smith and Ryan Leonard and recorded 53 goals and 79 assists for 132 points, the most points and assists in a single season by any player in the history of the USA Hockey National Team Development Program (USNTDP).

 College

 Perreault began his college ice hockey career for Boston College during the 2023–24 season.
 In his freshman year he recorded 19 goals and 41 assists in 36 games.
 He finished second among all NCAA players in assists and tied for fourth in points.
 Following the season he was named to the All-Hockey East Second Team, Hockey East All-Rookie Team, and an AHCA East Second Team All-American.
 During the 2024–25 season, in his sophomore year, he recorded 16 goals and 32 assists in 37 games.
 Following the season he was named to the All-Hockey East First Team.
-He finished his collegiate career with 35 goals and 73 assists in 73 games.
-Over the last two seasons, he ranked tied for second in assists and third in points (108) among all NCAA players.
+Perreault finished his collegiate career with 35 goals and 73 assists in 73 games.
+Over those two seasons, he ranked tied for second in assists and third in points (108) among all NCAA players.

 Professional

 On March 31, 2025, Perreault signed a three-year, entry-level contract with the New York Rangers.
-He made his NHL debut for the Rangers on April 2, 2025, in a game against the Minnesota Wild.
-He ended the season playing 5 games for the Rangers.
+He made his NHL debut for the Rangers on April 2, against the Minnesota Wild.
+He ended the season playing five games for the Rangers.

-He was asssigned to the Hartford Wolf Pack on October 3, 2025 as one of the Rangers last cuts before the start of the 2025-26 season.
-He was recalled to the Rangers on November 9 after recording 5 goals and 5 assists in 10 games for Hartford.
-He earned his first NHL point with an assist in a game against the Nashville Predators on November 10, 2025.
+Perreault was assigned to the Hartford Wolf Pack, New York's American Hockey League (AHL) affiliate, on October 3, 2025, as one of the Rangers' last cuts before the start of the 2025–26 NHL season.
+He was recalled to the Rangers on November 9, after recording five goals and five assists in 10 games for Hartford.
+Perreault earned his first NHL point with an assist against the Nashville Predators on November 10.
+He scored his first NHL goal against the St. Louis Blues on December 18.
+Perreault recorded his first NHL hat-trick on April 4, 2026, in a 4–1 win against the Detroit Red Wings.